A social worker is a professional trained in the treatment of social and emotional (psychosocial) concerns.

-A social worker provides psychosocial services to patients, families, and care partners facing the impact of their cancer diagnosis or other health care difficulty.
+A social worker provides psychosocial services to patients, families, and care partners facing the impact of their medical diagnosis or other health care difficulty.
 Social workers are an integral part of the health care team.
-They work with other hospital specialists to contribute to your overall treatment plan.
+They work with other hospital specialists and contribute to your overall treatment plan.
 They provide:

 - Individual, family, and group counseling to help with coping and adjusting to lifestyle changes